 “I was just climbing down, and suddenly, those Koreans were just hanging over there.
 I was just thinking, what the hell are they doing here?
 I didn’t understand anything about it.” – Wilco van Rooijen

 At this time, Pemba was taking photos of the hanging climbers from Camp 4.
 The Korean leader suggested a rescue mission.
-However, the American team said they didn’t have enough manpower, that it was not a guided tour and they couldn’t go around “plucking people off the mountain.”
+However, the American team said they didn’t have enough manpower.
+They said it was not a guided tour and they couldn’t go around “plucking people off the mountain.”
 Sträng, who had attempted to save Mandic earlier, also declined, citing that the three climbers looked dead already.

 The Korean leader, Mr. Kim, sent two Sherpas to rescue the three Korean climbers.
 Rooijen, who was descending due to snow blindness, stated later that on his way down, he looked up and saw Confortola and Ger with the Koreans.

-Confortola said in an interview that “everything was smashed up” motioning around his head and “there was blood everywhere.”
+Confortola said in an interview that “everything was smashed up,” motioning around his head, and said, “there was blood everywhere.”
 He grabbed a radio from underneath the hanging Sherpa and requested help, stating he had to go down because he was tired.
-He also said that he saw Ger go back up, unsure if he was attempting to cut down the highest hanging Korean, Confortola decided to leave and descend, leaving Ger and the three Koreans at the site.
+He also said that he saw Ger go back up, unsure if he was attempting to cut down the highest hanging Korean.
+Confortola decided to leave and descend, leaving Ger and the three Koreans at the site.

 Around 12:00 PM, the two Sherpas sent to rescue the Korean climbers found a western climber at the base of the Bottleneck – he was still alive.

 The Sixth Death Ger McDonnell – 2008 K2 Disaster